computestdev/CompuRacer/README.md

 * Go to the [`CompuRacer_Core/`](CompuRacer_Core/) folder.
 * Run: `$ pip3 install -r requirements.txt`
 #### Install CompuRacer Burp Suite extension
-* First, download the Jython standalone JAR file at https://www.jython.org/download and install the Requests library dependancy using: `$ pip3 install requests`.
+* First, download the Jython standalone JAR file at https://www.jython.org/download
-* In the Burp Suite, go to: Extender > Options > Python Environment and select the downloaded JAR file.
+* In the Burp Suite, go to: Extensions > Extension settings > Python Environment and select the downloaded JAR file.
 * Then, point to the folder where the Requests library is installed.
-On a mac, this is probably: `/Library/Frameworks/Python.framework/Versions/3.7/lib/python3.7/site-packages` or `~/Library/Python/3.7/lib/python/site-packages`.
+On a mac, this is probably: `/Library/Frameworks/Python.framework/Versions/3.9/lib/python3.9/site-packages` or `~/Library/Python/3.9/lib/python/site-packages`.
-* Next, go to: Extender > Extensions > Add and select `Python` as the extension type.
+* Next, go to: Extensions > Add and select `Python` as the extension type.
 * Regarding the extension file, go to the [`CompuRacer_Extensions/Burp/`](CompuRacer_Extensions/Burp/) folder and select: `compu_racer_extension_burp.py`.
 * Click 'next' and after loading the extension, close the window.
 #### Install CompuRacer Firefox extension (optional)